CIVIC WOMEN: COMMUNITY VISIONS, 2018-19

 The two year cross-cultural collaborative project kicked off at the ArtMill Barn Gallery July 29, 2018.
-It is part of a larger co-operation that ArtDialogue is engaging with other art + farmers + civic groups across Europe culminating in the 30 year anniversary of the "Artists' Revolution" in former Czechoslovakia.
+Part of a larger national co-operation as ArtDialogue celebrated our own organization's history of socially engaged art, and culminating in the 30 year anniversary of the "Artists' Revolution" in former Czechoslovakia.

 Open Mill Day & Workshop: